 You will notice a lot of skincare products designed for babies in the baby aisle of any supermarket.
 But most experts recommend you use plain water when washing your baby for the first 4 weeks or so.
 The chemicals and fragrances found in many baby skincare and bath products can irritate your baby’s skin.

 Common skincare concerns

-You do not need to use shampoo in most young babies' hair.
-Use a baby comb gently to remove flakes of skin from your baby's hair.
+You do not need to use shampoo in most young babies’ hair.
+Use a baby comb or brush to gently remove flakes of skin from your baby’s hair.

 Use non-biological detergent when you are washing your baby’s clothes.
 Non-bio detergents contain no enzymes, reducing the risk of irritating a baby's skin.

 Once your baby is 4 weeks old, you can use an emollient (moisturiser ingredient) cream on any dry patches.

 Read labels on lotions carefully.
 Make sure any products you use are free of colours, perfumes and alcohol.
 Look for hypoallergenic products that do not have dyes or fragrances.

 If your baby was premature, wait at least 6 weeks before using any products.

 Your baby may get a build-up of dry skin and natural oils on their scalp.
 This can cause a yellow crusty appearance on your baby’s scalp.
 This is known as 'cradle cap'.
 It will usually go away on its own.